PaulKinlan/paul.kinlan.me/content/2018-01-21-challenges-for-web-developers.markdown

   (i.e, why do I need this for a news site)
 * It is hard to set up HTTPS
 * It can still be expensive for developers to set up an HTTPS site - not everyone can use LetsEncrypt.
-Large and Small sites are having to pay a lot more for the priviledge.
+Large and small sites are having to pay a lot more for the priviledge.
 * Developers don't understand the value of "Secure technologies" such as CSP and they are seeing low adoption